metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 claude
 ```

 On first start, Claude asks you to authorize it.

-I chose "Anthropic Console account", opened the link in the browser, authorized it, and pasted the auth code into the cli.
-Alternatively, you can set an Anthropic API key in the `ANTHROPIC_API_KEY` environment variable (in `.bashrc`).
+The docs mention support for an `ANTHROPIC_API_KEY` environment variable (i.e. set in `.bashrc`), but that did not work when I tried it; `claude` CLI didn't let me skip the login process.
+Only after the login was done it notified me about the existing environment variable, and whether I'd prefer to use that one.

-Claude Code CLI is now working in the VM! 🎉
+After the login, Claude Code CLI is ready to be ued in the VM! 🎉

 {{< figure link="/images/posts/ai-sandbox/claude1.png" alt="Claude CLI" >}}